huaminghuangtw/Evergreen-Notes/Permanent-Notes/comparison-is-the-thief-of-joy.md

 ---

-Stop comparing your day 1 to everyone else's day 1000.
+Stop comparing your day 1 to everyone else’s day 1000.

 ---